Barbarur/NovaPointPowerShell/Solutions/Automation/Clear Recycle bin in SharePoint Online.md

 <br>

-## Clear recycle bin of a single Site
+## Clear recycle bin of a single Site using REST

 ```powershell
 #################################################################